FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 ...as for this article, it's the end of our frequency space detour.
 We talked so much about what's slow on the GPU.
 Let's talk about something that's not just fast, but free:

 ## Bilinear Interpolation
 Reading from textures comes with a freebie.
-When reading between pixels, the closet four pixel are interpolated [bilinearly](https://en.wikipedia.org/wiki/Bilinear_interpolation) to create the final read, unless you switch to [Nearest Neightbor mode](https://learnopengl.com/Getting-started/Textures#:~:text=Texture%20Filtering).
+When reading between pixels, the closest four pixels are interpolated [bilinearly](https://en.wikipedia.org/wiki/Bilinear_interpolation) to create the final read, unless you switch to [Nearest Neightbor mode](https://learnopengl.com/Getting-started/Textures#:~:text=Texture%20Filtering).
 Below you can drag the color sample with finger touch or the mouse.
-Take note of how and when the color changes in the respective modes.
+Take note of *how* and *when* the color changes in the respective modes.

 {% include "./demos/bilinearViz.htm" %}